-The Process Instances tab lets you monitor processes that are running on an Orchestrator and work with one or more process instances simultaneously.
+The Process Instances tab lets you monitor processes that are running on an Orchestrator, and act on single or multiple process instances.

 - 1. Log in to the CA Process Automation web interface. - 2.
-Select the Operations tab, Links, Process Instances.

-The Process Instances pane displays the current process instances running on an Orchestrator, and a graphical view that is based on the instances state.

-3. Select the Archived option button to view the archived instances.
+Select the Operations tab, Links, Process Instances. - The Process Instances pane displays the current process instances running on an Orchestrator, and a graphical view that is based on the instances state. - 3.
+Select the Archived option button to view the archived instances.